Tending the Fire offers the perspective and tools to be a more focused, effective leader.

 - The ability to manage and survive sabotage

 Tending the Fire helps leaders become less anxious and more engaged so that they can bring about lasting change.

 Tending the Fire Was Founded

-Barbara lives in Vermont with her husband and two children.
-She is committed to learning that is transformational and fun.
+Barbara lives in Vermont with her husband.
+She is committed to learning that is both transformational and fun.